-WRECKER TOWING RECOMMENDATION FRONT TOWING PICKUP
+WRECKER TOWING RECOMMENDATION

+FRONT TOWING PICKUP

-This vehicle cannot be towed by a wrercker using slingtype equipment to prevent the bumper from deformation.
+This vehicle cannot be towed by a wrecker using slingtype equipment otherwise the bumper may become deformed.
 If this vehicle is towed, use wheel lift or flat bed equipment.
-The vehicle may be towed on its rear wheels for extended

 The vehicle may be towed on its rear wheels for extended distances provided the parking brake is released.
 It is recommended that vehicles be towed using the front pickup whenever possible.